kenlaws/klStringUtilities/README.md

 A small set of Swift 3 utilities I've come up with over the last few months, sometimes via Googling, sometimes on my own.
 Feel free to use them if you have a need for one or more of these shortcuts.

-## Current Version: 1.0.4
+## Current Version: 1.0.5
-Made the NumberFormatters accessible, so you can change them as needed.
+This version is for Swift 4.
+I removed the length-based stuff, as that now works "as it should" in Swift 4.
+If you need the Swift 3 version, specify 1.0.4 in your Podfile.

 ## Installation
 ### [CocoaPods](http://cocoapods.org/)